Understanding UX metrics for website success

 CTR measures the percentage of users who click on a specific element, link, or call-to-action.
 It indicates whether design elements successfully draw user attention and encourage action.

 How to calculate: Divide total clicks by total impressions (views), then multiply by 100.
-If 1,000 users view a "Start Free Trial" button and 150 click it, your CTR is 15%.
+If 1,000 users view a "Start free trial" button and 150 click it, your CTR is 15%.

 Core Web Vitals provide standardized performance metrics: